solarsamuel/pi5_whisper_voice_assistant/README.md

 # pi5_whisper_voice_assistant
-This is a Raspberry Pi 5 whisper C++ voice assistant - backwards compatible with Pi4 See the video of how it works here:
+This is a Raspberry Pi 5 whisper C++ voice assistant - backwards compatible with Pi4.
+Say "green light on" or "red light on" and the corresponding GPIO pin will go high (output25 for green, output 24 for red).
+You can copy this file and modify it to use any number of phrases or outputs.
+Use a relay hat to control larger devices like, motors, solenoids, or buzzers.
+See the video of how it works here:

 1. git clone https://github.com/ggerganov/whisper.cpp